 While it is a popular tourist destination, too many visitors skip it as they find it too difficult to get there.
 However, with or without a car, getting to Versailles from Paris doesn’t have to be drama.

-A popular Paris day trip, Versailles attracts big crowds, and with that comes long queues.
+A popular Paris day trip to Versailles attracts big crowds, and with that comes long queues.
 Regardless of how you get here, our top two tips:

 - Get tickets in advance.